 Things to do in Galveston TX

-Looking for a fun beach spot within the continental US?
-Look no further than Galveston TX.
-When Midwesterners think of the ocean, most think of Florida or California.
-But what about Texas?
-There is so much oceanfront property, Galveston has become my favorite place to relax.
 Cruise companies have started to make this the main port, and with everything, for their guest to do I understand why.
 Vacationing here is so economical with tons of things to do in Galveston TX with the family.

-DayTripper is supported by it’s audience.
-When you purchase though links on our site, we may earn a small commission.
-It doesn’t cost you anything additional.
+DayTripper is reader-supported.
+When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.

 The Best Things to Do in Galveston TX with the Family

 If you want to visit the beach in Galveston, you have two options.
-The public Seawall Beach, or drive up to the shoreline yourself.
+The public Galveston Seawall Beach, or drive up to the shoreline yourself.
 The first option is by far the most popular.
 Unlike many other shoreline destinations, hotels are rarely found on the shoreline.

 There is a highway separating you from the water, making it a true public beach.
 For those that choose to park across the highway, there are lots of stoplights to cross at.
 Please do this, the traffic is kind of crazy.